A Glug of Oil

 Chicken Parmentier - Rick Stein

-Such a tasty dish, a great way to use up any leftover chicken from the Sunday roast.
+A tasty dish and a great way to use up any leftover chicken from the Sunday roast.

 Prep time: 30 MinCook time: 35 MinTotal time: 1 H & 5 M